 Communicating Benefits to Millennials: Are You Connecting?

 They’re always on their phones.
 The want the facts—from trustworthy sources.
 And they value experiences over things.
 You probably don’t need three guesses to realize we’re talking about Millennials—people born between 1982 and 2003.
 As Millennials age into the workforce, HR teams and benefits teams must figure out what they value and how to best communicate with them.
 Luckily, Millennials value benefits, with 81% saying they would be happier employees if their benefits packages were improved.
-1
+1 But you still need to develop of strategy for communicating benefits to Millennials.

 We’ve got a lot of experience communicating benefits, and our flexible and intuitive Tango Decision AssistTM software supports the type of communication that Millennials prefer.
 Below, you’ll find three of our tips for making an effective connection—to get the full story, download, Communicating Benefits to Millennials: Six Things to Know.